 Botulinum toxin type A is available in two commercial forms: BotoxTM (Allergan pharmaceuticals) and DysportTM (Ipsen pharmaceuticals).
 The term ‘botox’ is often used interchangeably with botulinum toxin.

-Botulinum toxin takes anywhere from 5-10 days to start taking effect.
-It is an ongoing treatment because the toxin is slowly reversed by the body, so that the effects of the injections diminish in about 3 months.
-Repeat injections are then needed for ongoing clinical benefit.
+The botulinum toxin typically takes 5-10 days to start taking effect.
+It usually reaches a peak effect after 1-2 months, and then diminishes again at around 3 months.
+This is because the toxin is slowly eliminated by the body.
+This means repeat injections are typically needed for ongoing clinical benefit.